Agency Network Exchange: Everything you need to know

 What’s next for ANE?

-ANE has a relatively new leader, Elizabeth Schenk, who was appointed to the role of chief executive officer in June 2019.
+Elizabeth Schenk was appointed to the role of chief executive officer in June 2019.
 She joined from Keystone Insurance Group, where she served as vice-president of sales and geographic expansion, and was instrumental in the company’s expansion from six to 13 states.
 Schenk stated “growth and expansion” as her primary goals for ANE.

 Upon accepting the CEO position, she said: “This is an exciting time for ANE.
 My focus will be growth and expansion of the company’s footprint, enhanced resources for ANE member agencies, increasing organic premium for our carriers and providing our employees the opportunity to grow personally and professionally.”